FocusFails/tic-tac-toe-vs-computer/README.md

     outside the 1–9 range, the program catches the error and prompts them to try again rather than just outright ending the turn.

 3. Known Challenges & Future Improvements:
 > Input Bug: If the player enters a character/string when computer is looking for an integer, the program bugs out.
 This is a simple fix I have left out for others to solve.

+> Score problem: A player cannot have more than a score of 1 because if he wants to play the game again it asks for his name, and this score does not stack but appears on the leaderboard as two seperate entries.
+This will lead to the next problem which is...

 > The Leaderboard "Append" Problem: Currently, updatelb uses "a" (append mode).
 This creates a new entry every time a game ends.
   >> The rough plan: Make updatelb() read everything into a massive array, search for exact same names, then add the integers